grantj-re3/HandyIctDoco/git/NOTES_createGithubRepo.md

 ```

 Use the label "origin" instead of this long URL
-- I am using Git version is 1.7.1 on RHEL6.4, hence cannot cache github username/password.
+- I am using git version 1.7.1 on RHEL6.4, hence cannot cache github username/password.
-- IMPORTANT TO SPECIFY https://GITHUB_USER@... in order to be prompted for password
+- Specify https://GITHUB_USER@... in order to be prompted for password
 ```
 git remote add origin https://GITHUB_USER@github.com/GITHUB_USER/myrepo.git